docQodly/docs/docs/studio/pageLoaders/components/fileupload.md

 Alternatively, you can establish the connection by dragging and dropping the qodlysource onto the File Upload component.
 :::

+## Example: Sending the File and File Name

+To send both a file and its name to the database, the File Upload component must be bound to a Picture field (e.g., imageEntity.Content) within an entity.
+However, to capture the file name along with the file itself, you must also reference the entity in the action that handles the file upload.

+For example, in the "Send" button of your form, you can use a function with two parameters:

+uploadImage(imageEntity, imageEntity.Content)

+To implement this, your function should retrieve the picture from imageEntity.Content and the file name from the object (e.g., OB Get($oImage; "path")), then save both to a new entity instance.

 ## Showcase

 Here's a glimpse of how the **File Upload** component will look and behave in action: